Battle of Thapsus: Aftermath

 Scipio, Labienus, Juba, Afranius and Petreius managed to escape from their defeat at the Battle of Thapsus.
 Labienus, with Sextus Pompeius and Varus, fled to Gnaeus Pompeius who was raising forces on the Iberian Peninsula.
 Afranius and Faustus Cornelius Sulla (Sulla's surviving son) collected several survivors and started to pillage eastern Mauretania (its king had sided with Caesar).
 They were caught by Publius Sittius (a Roman mercenary commander working for king Bocchus II, the king of eastern Mauretania, and an ally of Caesar) and were executed a few days later.
-Juba and Petreius fled to Numidia, but with Sittius closing in on them (Sittius had defeated the Numidian army under Suburra) they decided to commit suicide by dueling each other so they could die in an honorable way; Petreius managed to kill Juba in the duel and then had a slave kill him.
+Juba and Petreius fled to Numidia, but with Sittius closing in on them (Sittius had defeated the Numidian army under Suburra) they decided to commit suicide by dueling each other so they could die in an honorable way; Juba managed to kill Petreius in the duel and then had a slave kill him according to De Bello Africo, which is a Latin work continuing Julius Caesar's accounts of his campaigns against his Republican enemies in the province of Africa.
 Following the battle, Caesar renewed the siege of Thapsus, which eventually fell.
 He then proceeded to Utica, where Cato was garrisoned.
 On news of the defeat of his allies, Cato committed suicide.
 Caesar was upset by this and is reported by Plutarch to have said: "Cato, I must grudge you your death, as you grudged me the honour of saving your life."
 Scipio also tried to escape to Roman Hispania; he gathered a small fleet and the remaining Optimate leadership around him and set sail for the Iberian Peninsula.
 Bad weather forced them to return to the African coast, where they were caught off Hippo Regius by Sittius and his fleet.
 After losing the subsequent naval engagement Scipio also committed suicide by stabbing himself with his sword.

 The battle preceded peace in Africa—Caesar pulled out and returned to Rome on July 25 of the same year.
 However, Caesar's opposition was not done yet; Titus Labienus, the sons of Pompey, Varus and several others managed to gather another army in Baetica in Hispania Ulterior.
 The civil war was not finished, and the Battle of Munda would soon follow.
 The Battle of Thapsus is generally regarded as marking the last large scale use of war elephants in the West.